 Contacts and Jurors

-A jury composed of professionals from academia, architecture, design and engineering backgrounds will be working together to decide on the entries that will progress to Stage 2 and win the competition.
+A jury composed of professionals from both the industrial design and scientific community will be working together to decide on the best entries.
+We're excited to welcome the following judges from the industrial design community: